Geospatial-Digital-Special-Collections/helm/mirror/README.md

 ## GDSC mirror helm/rancher chart

 Install of this chart will:
 - create a GDSC mirror for one collection
+- the Namespace is: gdsc-mirror

+#### Storage Class
+- you will need a storage class: gdsc-mirror-sc

 #### Required configuration values
 - Release.name : name of the mirror (i.e. dvmt)